 At the going down of the sun and in the morning

 - The use of a red poppy as a symbol of remembrance was first seen in Flanders Field.
 For both Armistice Day and Anzac Day, paper poppies are adopted in Australia.

 - Anzac day is of great importance to Australians as it marked their courage and bravery during the First World War.
 It also showed other nations that despite being a young country in 1915, they were of equal honor.

 Anzac Day Worksheets

-This bundle includes 11 ready-to-use Anzac Day worksheets that are perfect for students to learn about Anzac day which is a national day of remembrance held in Australia and New Zealand on 25th April every year.
-The day commemorates the soldiers who served and died at Gallipoli in World War I
+This is a fantastic bundle which includes everything you need to know about Anzac Day across 20 in-depth pages.
+These are ready-to-use Anzac Day worksheets that are perfect for teaching students about the Anzac Day which is a national day of remembrance held in Australia and New Zealand on 25th April every year.
+The day commemorates the soldiers who served and died at Gallipoli in World War I.

 - Anzac Day Facts